getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset pagerduty/pd_learn_more.png %}]({% asset pagerduty/pd_learn_more.png @path %})

-4. You'll then be redirected to sign into PagerDuty and choose the PD account you'd like to connect to the current Sentry organization you are in.
+4. You'll then be redirected to sign into PagerDuty and choose the account you'd like to connect to the current Sentry organization you are in.

     [{% asset pagerduty/pd_account_picker.png %}]({% asset pagerduty/pd_account_picker.png @path %})